SciML/HighDimPDE.jl/docs/src/tutorials/deepbsde.md

 Black-Scholes equation.
 This model results in a nonlinear PDE whose dimension is the number of assets in the portfolio.

-To solve it using the `TerminalPDEProblem`, we write:
+To solve it using the `PIDEProblem`, we write:

 ```julia
 d = 100 # number of dimensions